How can I recover my Firefox password?

 Tor: "C:\[InstallPath]\Tor Browser\Browser\TorBrowser\Data\Browser\xxxxxxxx.default\"

-Thunderbird default Profile Path:
+Thunderbird Default Profile Path:

 "C:\Users\[Username]\AppData\Roaming\Thunderbird\Profiles\xxxxxxxx.default\"